johnbeve/PHI-696/Project-2/Peihong_Xie_Project_2_50375781.md

 Answer:

 (1) When we say that a concept like "Father" is satisfiable in a description logic, we mean that there is a model to assign some individual men to it.
-Now every satisfiable concept in that description logic has a tree model, then we say that logic has _tree model property_.
-Here a model is a _tree model_ if it can be represented as a tree-like graph, which has only one root, viz. a node without parent, and every child node has only one parent.
+Now if every satisfiable concept in that description logic has a tree model, then we say that logic has _tree model property_.
+Here a model is a _tree model_ if it can be represented as a tree-like graph, which has only one root, viz. a node without parent, and every child node below the root has only one parent.

-(2) Consider a simple _ALC_ T-box T<sup>2</sup>={$Daughter \sqsubseteq Female$, $Son \sqsubseteq Male$}.
+(2) Consider a simple _ALC_ T-box T<sup>2</sup>={$Daughter\sqsubseteq Female$, $Son \sqsubseteq Male$}.
 The _ALC_ concept $Father$ is satisfiable with respect to T<sup>2</sup>, and it is not difficult to find that $Father$ has a tree model with respect to T<sup>2</sup>.
 For example, $I_2=(\bigtriangleup^2,.^2)$ such that:

 $\bigtriangleup^2$={Karl,Mary,Jack,Lucy}